tech4Ly/codebook/README.md

   Feature</a> </p>
 </div>

+## Usage

+Codebook is currently only available for the Zed editor.
+To install, go to the Extension tab in Zed and look for "Codebook".

+To keep visual noise low, Codebook only checks for spelling on save.

 ## About

 Codebook is a spellchecker for code.
 It binds together the venerable Tree Sitter and the fast spell checker [Spellbook](https://github.com/helix-editor/spellbook).
 Included is a Language Server for use in any editor.
 Everything is done in Rust to keep response times snappy and memory usage _low_.

 ## Status

-Codebook is being developed and not yet ready for public (or private, really) use.
-Hit the Star button to follow for updates though.
+Codebook is being developed, but the Zed extension is now live!
 Currently only US English is supported.

 ### Supported Languages